steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 Yet, drinking that gives you an immediate nice cool attitude.
 Which might have the nice benefit of keeping your team happy.
 Not as efficient in theory, but happier.
 So maybe more efficient in practice.

+But I'm still hoping that everyone will wake up from that collective dream before it becomes a nightmare.
+Or be proven wrong and be able to live the dream myself.